 And as with teaching teens to drive, give serious attention to their bicycling education–rules of the road, safe riding practices, courtesy to others, and more.
 Include teaching them about equipment maintenance (including taking advantage of local classes such as these).

 NOTE: Some local cities have additional bicycling regulations linked below.
-If you are unsure whether some of those additional regulations (other than the sidewalk regulations) differ from standard California bike laws, know that some do, some don’t.
-No worries, just refer to the DMV codes linked at the bottom of this page, or feel free to contact me with questions.
+Are you unsure whether some of those additional regulations (other than the sidewalk regulations) differ from standard California bike laws?
+Some do, some don’t.
+Refer to the DMV codes linked at the bottom of this page, or contact local city police departments or city manager’s office (or for unincorporated Monterey County, contact sheriff’s office or your county supervisor’s office) to learn more about local regulations.
+Feel free to contact me with questions.

 Sidewalk riding: City of Carmel